Security Council Members: Duties and Principles

-We provide an overview on the role of a Security Council member and it includes:
+We provide an overview of the Security Council member role, including:

-- Key attributes to look out for when evaluating whether a candidate may be a good security council member,
+• Key attributes to look out for when evaluating candidates,

 What is the Security Council?